aimalamiri/JavaScript-Group-Capstone-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Meal Time restaurante website
+# Meal Time restaurant website

 > The Meal Time website is our JavaScript capstone project.
-It is about building our own web application based on two external API.
-We selected the [Free Meal API](https://www.themealdb.com/api.php) by [TheMealDB](https://www.themealdb.com/) that provides data for meals to build the webapp around it.
+It is about building our web application based on two external APIs.
+We selected the [Free Meal API](https://www.themealdb.com/api.php) by [TheMealDB](https://www.themealdb.com/) which provides data for meals to build the web app around it.
 We also used the [Involvement API](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270) by [Microverse](https://www.microverse.org/) to record _likes_ and _comments_.

-The webapp has two user interfaces, since we were a team of two:
+The web app has two user interfaces since we are a team of two:

 - A home page showing a list of items that you can "like."
 - A popup window with more data about an item that you can use to comment on.